celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ## Setup for Genesis Validators (Before 4/6)

-**If your address is in the genesis block, the community is relying on your validator to get the network started!**
+**If you provided your validator signer address and BLS public key for genesis, the community is relying on your validator to get the network started!**

 This section outlines the steps needed to configure your proxy and validator nodes before block production begins.